Latest update: June 2023

 4. Long waiting times for initial assessment and significant external scrutiny and challenge surrounding the clinical approach and operational capacity at GIDS

 In February 2022, Dr Cass published an interim report in which she set out initial findings and advice from her Review.
-She emphasised the need to move away from the current model of a sole provider, and to establish regional services that work to a new clinical model that can better meet the holistic needs of a vulnerable group of children and young people.
+She emphasised the need to move away from the current model of a sole provider and to establish regional services that work to a new clinical model that can better meet the holistic needs of a vulnerable group of children and young people.
 She began to describe the need for these new services to work as networked centres that connected with other local services including children and young people’s mental health services and primary care to support all a patient’s clinical needs.

-In summary, she has said:
+In summary, she said: